-However, most managers and leaders don’t have a firm grasp of how the routine tasks and the urgent stuff dominates the team structure.
+However, most managers and leaders don’t have a firm grasp of how the routine tasks and the urgent stuff dominate the team structure.

 We can't just assume that we're going to put more units of stuff in a bag that's already overfilled.

 I was recently talking to a CEO who was frustrated that an important project didn’t seem to be getting the attention it deserved.
-I pointed out that prioritizing the project meant there is work that will need to live on someone’s schedule.
+I pointed out that prioritizing the project meant there was work that would need to live on someone’s schedule.

 Which led me to ask “Is there any room for this to go on their schedule?”

 Are there enough focus blocks to move this strategic work forward?